aleksandr-vin/sbt-keychain-credentials/README.md

 ## SBT Keychain Credentials Plugin

-This plugin adds `com.xvyg.keychain.Credentials` object _(of the same name as `sbt.Credentials`)_, bringing capability of obtaining password from Mac OS X Keychain.
+This plugin adds `com.xvyg.keychain.Credentials` object _(of the same name as `sbt.Credentials`)_, bringing capability of obtaining password from the system keychain, the following keychains are supported:
+* Mac OS X Keychain
+* GNOME's `gnome-keyring` and its companion `secret-tool`

 ### Use Case